 A plumbing emergency does not wait for a convenient time.
 Whether it is a burst pipe in the middle of winter, a sewage backup on a holiday weekend, or a water heater failure you were not expecting, the decisions you make in the first few minutes can mean the difference between a manageable repair and thousands of dollars in water or structural damage.
-Knowing what to do before disaster strikes is one of the most valuable things a Michigan homeowner can have.
+Knowing what to do before disaster strikes is one of the most valuable things a homeowner can have.

 Most people have never thought through the steps until they are standing in an inch of water at 2 a.m., and that is exactly the worst time to start figuring it out.
-This guide walks you through how to respond quickly, what to do to limit damage, and when calling a plumber is not optional.
+This guide walks you through how to respond quickly, what to do to limit damage, and when calling an emergency plumber is not optional.

 Step 1: Stay Calm and Assess the Situation